MLGallagher/comp-networks-client-server/README.md

 1) Run the command make to compile Server.java and Client.java
 2) Type "java Server 4911" or use whatever port you wish instead of 4911.
 The server will start.
 3) Type "java Client INSERT_SERVER_IP_ADDRESS 4911" and insert the appropriate ip address.
 Replace 4911 with the server's port from step 2.
-4) You will be prompted for a username and password.
+4) You will be prompted for a username and password (userpass.txt contains the list of accepted usernames and password).
 5) Create as many clients as there are usernames (or as many as you wish).
 6) Run any of the chat commands described below